25 | Reset: What Becomes Available When You Choose to Dissolve

 Mount Whitney, 14,505 feet.
 John Muir Trail, 2015.

-The summit of Mount Whitney.
 The highest point in the contiguous United States.
 And one of the most intentionally designed resets of my life.

 I lay on a flat rock under the stars.
-The granite still warm from the day's sun against my back, the cold of the high air pressing against my face.
-Five months of sleeping like this, night after night under an open sky, and still the body never stops marveling.
+The granite was still warm from the day's sun against my back, the cold of the high air pressing against my face.
+Months of sleeping, night after night under an open sky, and still the body never stops marveling.
 Sleep did not come.
 I did not want it to.

 Imagine the sky without a ceiling.
 No haze.
 No light pollution.
 No distance between you and the universe.
 The stars are not above you.
 They are around you, and the Milky Way pours across the dark like a luminous river you could reach into if you were foolish enough to try.

-I watched shooting stars trace their brief bright lines and disappear.
+I watched shooting stars trace their brief, bright lines and disappear.
 Something beautiful that moves fast and is gone.

 The boundary between my body and the granite was becoming less certain, as if the mountain and I had stopped pretending we were separate.
 As if the whole of my life had been quietly arranging itself to deliver me to this exact place, for reasons I could feel but not yet name.

 At sunrise, Death Valley glowed below to the east, the lowest point in North America shimmering beneath the highest.
-On a clear day you can see over a hundred and fifty miles in every direction.
+On a clear day, you can see over a hundred and fifty miles in every direction.
 The Sierra Nevada unfolded around me, wild and ancient.
 No loneliness in it.
 A fullness I had never felt with another person.

 I prayed up there.
 Not the kind with sentences.
 The kind where you open your chest to the sky and let whatever is honest rise.
 A young man with an old dream, asking to be part of the revolution.
 To disrupt what no longer serves and help build something rooted in health, harmony, and peace.
 To find the people already doing the good work and to find my place among them.